Future Ready: College & Career

 - Tamalpais Union High School District

-Why Future Ready: Over the years, partners have identified the importance of how social, emotional, and academic factors impact future outcomes for students.
-Additionally, partners have identified that while they share a common goal of postsecondary learning for all students, they recognize that postsecondary learning might look different as each student follows their own dreams.
+Over the years, partners have identified the importance of how social, emotional, and academic factors impact future outcomes for students.
+Partners have identified that while they share a common goal of postsecondary attainment for all students, they recognize that each student’s postsecondary pathway might look different as they follow their own dreams.

 In order to continue the work started last year weaving together the work of the Plan, Enrollment, KEDO, and Completion teams, we’re bringing everyone together as a Future Ready dream team.
 Starting September 23, 2021, we will begin having partners from these teams meet as a single group to better integrate all of the strategies that are working toward educational equity in college and career readiness, enrollment, and completion (while still using small groups to move the action forward).